Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

 }
 ```

 > Now we have a value object that represents money in our domain.
+In the fully worked walkthrough in the Akkatecture repository we have overloaded the `+` and `-` operators accordingly.

-Now we can make our `Account` aggregate.
+Now we can make our `Account` aggregate root.

 ```csharp
 public class Account : AggregateRoot<Account, AccountId, AccountState>